-Under the Act, public authorities are entitled to withhold information when an appropriate exemption can be applied.
-The Financial Services & Markets Act 2000 (FSMA) also imposes restrictions on disclosure of information which we receive in the course of carrying out our duties.
-Information received by the FCA in the course of its regulatory duties is not disclosable under section 348 of FSMA.
+Under FOIA, information can be withheld when an appropriate exemption can be applied.
+The Financial Services and Markets Act 2000 (FSMA) also imposes restrictions on disclosure of information received as part of carrying out our duties.
+Information we receive during our regulatory duties is not disclosable under section 348 of FSMA.

 Find out more about what information we can share with you.

-If you require personal information about yourself, it should be requested under the Data Protection Act 1998 as personal data is exempt from FOIA.
+Requests for personal information about yourself should be made under the Data Protection Act 1998, as personal data is exempt from FOIA.
 If the information you request is held by another public authority, we’ll let you know.

-The FCA will make no charge for finding information for requests which cost less than £450.
-However, if we estimate that it would cost more than £450 (18 hours working time) to retrieve the information, we are entitled to refuse your request.
-Please see the FCA’s Fees Statement for further details.
+We won’t charge for finding information for requests costing less than £450.
+But if we estimate that it would cost more than £450 (18 hours working time) to find the information, we’re entitled to refuse the request.
+Please see our fees statement for further details.

-If you are not satisfied with our response, you are entitled to an internal review.
-We aim to handle all internal reviews in 20 working days.
-Please see our Internal Review Process for further details.
+If you’re not satisfied with our response, you’re entitled to request an internal review.
+We aim to deal with internal reviews within 20 working days.
+Please see our internal review process for further details.

 If you’d like an internal review, please either email or write to us at the address below.
-If you’re not content with the outcome of the internal review, you also have a right of appeal to the ICO.
+If you’re not content with the outcome of the review, you also have the right to appeal to the ICO.